devleaks/storyrevealerjs/README.md

 ##### Progress Bar

 A progress bar is a title, a subtitle and a cursor-like bar that runs from a starting value to an ending value, in a given time.
+The progress bar starts when the page is displayed.

 ```
 "progress-bar": {